vbrik/cta-ingest/ISSUES.md

 - In Popen pipelines, failure of the first commands in not detected
 - Incomplete multipart uploads not cleaned-up
 - Directory transfers not supported
-- Download function always downloads everything from proxy storage.
-This is especially wasteful in cases of partial uploads.